taskiq-python/taskiq/docs/guide/state-and-deps.md

 You can use dependencies for better autocompletion and reduce the amount of code you write.
 Since the state is generic, we cannot guess the types of the state fields.
-Dependencies can be annotated with type hints and therfore provide better auto-completion.
+Dependencies can be annotated with type hints and therefore provide better auto-completion.

 Let's assume that you've stored a Redis connection pool in the state as in the example above.

 ```python
 @broker.on_event(TaskiqEvents.WORKER_STARTUP)
 async def startup(state: TaskiqState) -> None: